 There are a plethora of local independent outlets in the Puget Sound (see below).
 We recommend including these outlets in your regular news intake.

 YouTube and Instagram also have a variety of independent news channels that provide quality content that can help widen your perspective.
-(I like Rogue Rocket, the Philip DeFranco Show and Minute with Mads)
+(I like the Philip DeFranco Show, Jessica Yellin, and

 Not all media outlets have the same resources.
 Not all journalists have the same methods.
 Not all news sources have the same ethics and standards.
 Painting all media and news sources with the same brush is no longer reasonable, or fair.